 Riverview Sports News

-SOMERSET – Woodstown’s “Four Horseman” boys 4×800 relay team that was making headlines and smashing records from the first day somebody got the bright idea to put them on the track together three years ago ran their final Group 1 race together Saturday and went out on their terms, leaving the pack in their dust.
+SOMERSET – Woodstown’s “Four Horseman” boys 4×800 relay team that was making headlines and smashing records from the first day somebody got the bright idea three years ago to put them on the track together ran their final Group 1 race as a unit Saturday and went out on their terms – leaving the pack in their dust.

-The celebrated quartet of Karson Chew, Jacob Marino, David Farrell and Josh Crawford won their third straight Group I 4×8 title in 8:05.23.
+The celebrated quartet of Karson Chew, Jacob Marino, David Farrell and Josh Crawford won their third straight Group 1 4×8 title in 8:05.23.
+Not as fast as last year’s winning time, but a lot faster than when they won it for the first time in 2024.
 They led wire-to-wire, increased their lead after every leg and won by a whopping seven seconds.

-Then, the 4×800 lead and anchor, Chew and Crawford, helped bring the Woodies a second state title on the second day of the Group 1 meet at Franklin High School, winning the 4×400 relay in the final event of the meet.
+But that wasn’t the end of it.
+The 4×800 lead and anchor – Chew and Crawford – helped bring the Wolverines a second state title on the second day of the Group 1 meet at Franklin High School, winning the 4×400 relay in the final event of the meet.
 They were joined on that relay by Anthony Costello and Michael Turner and turned in a 3:23.10, more than a full second ahead of runner-up Camden, the foursome they were second to here last year.
-Penns Grove finished third.
+Penns Grove was third.

 “Everything went well this year,” Chew said.
 “The first day wasn’t too eventful for us, but we woke up on the second day with fire in our blood for a win.
 And that’s exactly what we did.